ezramizrahi/hello-fresh-challenge/README.md

 * customizing a plan size,
 * and viewing the price and shipping cost based on the plan selection.

+On every pull request/push to the main/master branch, an html report of the test run is generated.
+You can see it hosted [here on GitHub pages](https://ezramizrahi.github.io/hello-fresh-challenge/).

 Please see the `design.md` page for more details on the design of this test.

 ### Built With/Uses